 This advanced integration approach delivers powerful technology to connect core business applications including:

 - Currency conversions

 The engine behind the approach is a ready-made Web library of open integration points as well as connections to third-party applications and services.

-These integrations are available over the Internet, deployed seamlessly within Plex Online.
-Manufacturers maintain the advantages of a Cloud-based application.
+These integrations are available over the Internet, deployed seamlessly within Plex.
+Manufacturers maintain the advantages of a cloud-based application.
 Most importantly, manufacturers benefit from reliable integration solutions that are automatically updated, secure and stable, as well as up to date with the latest infrastructure and application version.

 Want to learn more about the details of the integration process and their associated business benefits?
 Click here to download our white paper, “The Next Generation Approach to ERP Data Integration.”